nkymark/TCSISimTestbed/README.md

 - *Simulation Mode*: A choice of 2 simulation modes:
   * Simulate the engine only for the chosen driving cycle
-  * Simulate the engine for the chosen driving cycle,generate the residuals, and run the fault diagnosis algorithm (the latter two functions would require design and coding inputs from the user)
+  * Simulate the engine for the chosen driving cycle, generate the residuals, and run the fault diagnosis algorithm (the latter two functions would require design and coding inputs from the user)

 In the top right section of the GUI, a block diagram representation of the engine control system, residuals generator, and fault diagnosis scheme can be found.
 The user can click on each block to access the corresponding Simulink model or M-file.
 For example, the user could use the ‘Residuals Generator (Simulink)’, ‘Residuals Generator Design (M-file)’, and ‘Fault Isolation Scheme Design (M-file)’ components to edit their design and codes for the residuals generation and fault diagnosis algorithms.
 The ‘RUN SIMULATION’ pushbutton starts the simulation and the ‘EXIT’ pushbutton exits the simulation environment and closes the GUI.